- Worked in Switzerland for a year

 Before joining Life Meets Work, Teresa led retention and engagement strategies at RSM McGladrey as Senior Director of Talent Management.
 Her innovative coaching and culture programs led the company to prestigious work-life recognition including Working Mother Media’s “100 Best Companies,” The Conference Board’s “Moving Into the Future” award, and the Alfred P. Sloan award, among others.

 Teresa has also received the AWLP Work-Life Rising Star award for her innovative work in the field, and is a World at Work faculty member and AWLP board member.
-Her work has been featured in many books and media outlets including the CBS Morning Show, NBC Nightly News, NPR, Wall Street Journal, and HR Magazine.
+She is a nationally-recognized speaker and commentator who has been featured in many books and media outlets such as CNBC, the CBS Morning Show, NBC Nightly News, NPR, Wall Street Journal, and HR Magazine.

 Often heard saying: “That’s not a flex issue, that’s a management issue.”